tal-z/TextToColor/ColorController/README.md

 ## Known Bugs:
   - I don't know of any right now, but I'm sure they exist!

+## Ideas
+  - Allow user to enter a listindex as an argument to show_color(), so that they can select what to show if there are multiple options

 ## Resources:
   - What is color?: https://www.crayola.com/for-educators/resources-landing/articles/color-what-is-color.aspx